-Skin isn't all one color, there are a variety of tones through out.
+Skin isn't all one color—there are a variety of tones throughout.
 Typically you'll find a hint of grey towards the corner of the eyes.
 Use a transparent radial gradient set to Blending Mode Color to add a grey tint.
-Reduce the Opacity accordingly, although keep in mind the more prominent the grey, the more tidier and aged a person will appear.
+Reduce the Opacity accordingly, although keep in mind that the more prominent the grey, the more aged a person will appear.

 The tip of the nose typically is more rosy.
-So use a red radial gradient set to Color Burn, Opacity 20% to add a hint to the nose.
+So use a red radial gradient set to Blending Mode Color Burn, Opacity 20% to add a hint to the nose.

-To make cheekbones stand out more, add shading underneath them.
-I've add more color to the cheek bone with a purple transparent radial gradient.
+To make the cheekbones stand out more, add shading underneath them.
+I've added more color to the cheekbone with a purple transparent radial gradient.
 This is set to Blending Mode Color Burn, Opacity 10%.